+Dispositions by the juvenile court/judge
-25. Dispositions by the juvenile court/judge.
-After a fair and just trial in full compliance with article 40 CRC (see above Part D), a decision is made regarding the measures which should be imposed on the child found guilty of the alleged offence(s).
-The laws must provide the court/judge, or other competent, independent and impartial authority or judicial body, with a wide variety of possible alternatives to institutional care and deprivation of liberty, which are listed in a non-exhaustive manner in article 40(4) CRC, to assure that deprivation of liberty be used only as a measure of last resort and for the shortest possible period of time (art.
-37(b) CRC).

-The Committee wants to emphasize that the reaction to an offence should always be in proportion not only to the circumstances and the gravity of the offence, but also to the age, lesser culpability, circumstances and needs of the child, as well as the various and in particular long term needs of the society.
-A strictly punitive approach is not in accordance with the leading principles for juvenile justice spelled out in article 40(1) CRC (see above para.
-4).
-The Committee reiterates that corporal punishment as a sanction is a violation of these principles and of article 37 under a prohibiting all forms of cruel inhuman and degrading treatment or punishment (see also General Comment No 8 (2006) on The right of the child to protection from corporal punishment and other cruel or degrading forms of punishment).
-In cases of severe offences by children, dispositions proportional to the circumstances of the offender and (the gravity) the offence may be considered, including considerations of the needs of public safety and sanctions, but in cases of children such considerations must always be outweighed by the need to safeguard the well-being and the best interests of and to promote the reintegration of the young person.

-The Committee notes that if a penal disposition is linked to the age of a child, and there is conflicting, inconclusive or uncertain evidence of the child's age, the child shall have the right to the rule of the benefit of the doubt (see also above paras.
-19 and 22).

-As far as alternatives to deprivation of liberty/institutional care are concerned, there is wide variety of experiences with the use and implementation of such measures.
-States Parties should benefit from this experience, and develop and implement these alternatives adjusted to their own culture and tradition.
-It goes without saying that measures amounting to forced labour or to torture or inhuman and degrading treatment must be explicitly prohibited and those responsible for such illegal practices should be brought to justice.

-After these general remarks, the Committee wants to draw the attention to the dispositions prohibited under article 37(a) CRC, and to deprivation of liberty.
+- 70. After a fair and just trial in full compliance with article 40 of CRC (see chapter IV, section D, above), a decision is made regarding the measures which should be imposed on the child found guilty of the alleged offence(s).
+The laws must provide the court/judge, or other competent, independent and impartial authority or judicial body, with a wide variety of possible alternatives to institutional care and deprivation of liberty, which are listed in a non-exhaustive manner in article 40 (4) of CRC, to assure that deprivation of liberty be used only as a measure of last resort and for the shortest possible period of time (art.
+37 (b) of CRC). - 71.
+The Committee wishes to emphasize that the reaction to an offence should always be in proportion not only to the circumstances and the gravity of the offence, but also to the age, lesser culpability, circumstances and needs of the child, as well as to the various and particularly long-term needs of the society.
+A strictly punitive approach is not in accordance with the leading principles for juvenile justice spelled out in article 40 (1) of CRC (see paragraphs 5-14 above).
+The Committee reiterates that corporal punishment as a sanction is a violation of these principles as well as of article 37 which prohibits all forms of cruel, inhuman and degrading treatment or punishment (see also the Committee's general comment No. 8 (2006) (The right of the child to protection from corporal punishment and other cruel or degrading forms of punishment)).
+In cases of severe offences by children, measures proportionate to the circumstances of the offender and to the gravity of the offence may be considered, including considerations of the need of public safety and sanctions.
+In the case of children, such considerations must always be outweighed by the need to safeguard the well-being and the best interests of the child and to promote his/her reintegration. - 72.
+The Committee notes that if a penal disposition is linked to the age of a child, and there is conflicting, inconclusive or uncertain evidence of the child's age, he/she shall have the right to the rule of the benefit of the doubt (see also paragraphs 35 and 39 above). - 73.
+As far as alternatives to deprivation of liberty/institutional care are concerned, there is a wide range of experience with the use and implementation of such measures.
+States parties should benefit from this experience, and develop and implement these alternatives by adjusting them to their own culture and tradition.
+It goes without saying that measures amounting to forced labour or to torture or inhuman and degrading treatment must be explicitly prohibited, and those responsible for such illegal practices should be brought to justice. - 74.
+After these general remarks, the Committee wishes to draw attention to the measures prohibited under article 37 (a) of CRC, and to deprivation of liberty.